 Don’t do the assessment yourself; you won’t have the time to do it justice and somehow having a third party conduct the assessment is always more effective.
 When you select a third party make sure they invest the time to know what you want to get out of this assessment.
 Many mediocre companies can produce assessments that follow a boilerplate template and answer all your obvious questions leaving you no better off than where you started and a little poorer.
 Take the time up front to write a statement of work that forces your provider to deliver real value and not just a 100-page report.
 Define the value for your business in doing the assessment and the expected outcomes.
 Need help?
-CyberSheath has delivered hundreds of framework-based assessments that deliver compliance and improved operational security, find out how here.
+CyberSheath has delivered thousands of framework-based assessments that deliver compliance and improve operational security.

 Create a Project Plan, Remediate Assessment Findings, and Track Progress